djndl1/CSNotes/os/concepts/virtualization_cloud.md

 1. Safety: the hypervisor should have full control of the virtualized resources.
 Some instructions can be executed directly, while some unsafe ones must be simulated.

 2. Fidelity: the behavior of a program on a virtual machine should be identical to that of the same program on bare hardware. _Sensitive instructions_ (instructions that behave differently when executed in kernel mode than when in user mode) must be a subset of _privileged instructions_ (instructions that cause a trap when executed in user mode).
-In simple words, something that cannot be done in user mode should make the hardware trap when doing in user mode ???. x86 failed to satisfy this property until 2005, when Intel and AMD introduced VT (Virtualization Technology) and SVM (Secure Virtual Machine) respectively.
-The basic idea is to create containers in which virtual machines can be run.
+In simple words, something that cannot be done in user mode should make the hardware trap when doing in user mode. x86 failed to satisfy this property until 2005, when Intel and AMD introduced VT (Virtualization Technology) and SVM (Secure Virtual Machine) respectively.
+The basic idea is to create containers in which virtual machines can be run ???.
 Before that, virtualization on x86 is done through _binary translation_ (emulating unsafe instructions in safe code).

 3. Efficiency: much of the code in the virtual machine should run without intervention by the hypervisor

-- Paravirtualization: presents a machine-like interface that explicitly exposes the fact that it is a virtualized environment.
+_Paravirtualization_: presents a machine-like interface that explicitly exposes the fact that it is a virtualized environment.
 Guests use _hypercalls_ for privileged sensitive operations like updating the page tables.
 The overall system can be simpler and faster.
 However, the guest has to be aware of the virtual machine API.
 It should be customized explicitly for the hypervisor.

-- Process-level virtualization: WINE compatibility layer.
+_Process-level virtualization_: WINE compatibility layer.

 # Type 1 and Type 2 Hypervisors